luciernaguz/pandas-challenge/README.md

 ## pandas-challenge

 _Pandas Challenge Bootcamp_
 ----------------------------------------------------------------------------------
 The Goal: This reposity is to put in practice Pandas Librarys and also Jupyter Notebook
 ----------------------------------------------------------------------------------
-URL to check correctly the results in the Notebook (GitHub doesn´t render some things) https://nbviewer.jupyter.org/github/luciernaguz/pandas-challenge/blob/main/HeroesOfPymoli/HeroesOfPymoli_starter.ipynb
+URL to view correctly the results in the Notebook (GitHub doesn´t render some things) https://nbviewer.jupyter.org/github/luciernaguz/pandas-challenge/blob/main/HeroesOfPymoli/HeroesOfPymoli_starter.ipynb
 ------------------------------------------------------------------------------------
 This repository is for putting Pandas Librarys and some Jupyter Notebook skills to use.